 National Vision Holdings, Inc. ("NVHI," the "Company," "we," "our," or "us") is a holding company whose operating subsidiaries include its indirect wholly owned subsidiary, National Vision, Inc. ("NVI") and NVI's direct wholly owned subsidiaries.
 We are a leading value retailer of eyeglasses and contact lenses in the United States.
-We operated 1,278 and 1,205 retail optical locations in the United States and its territories as of the fiscal years ended January 1, 2022 and January 2, 2021, respectively, through our five store brands, including America's Best Contacts and Eyeglasses ("America's Best"), Eyeglass World, Vista Optical locations on select U.S. Army/Air Force military bases ("Military") and within select Fred Meyer stores, and our management & services arrangement with Walmart ("Legacy").
+We operated 1,354 and 1,278 retail optical locations in the United States and its territories as of the fiscal years ended December 31, 2022 and January 1, 2022, respectively, through our five store brands, including America's Best Contacts and Eyeglasses ("America's Best"), Eyeglass World, Vista Optical locations on select U.S. Army/Air Force military bases ("Military") and within select Fred Meyer stores, and our management & services arrangement with Walmart ("Legacy").

-We sell contact lenses and optical accessory products to retail customers through proprietary retail web sites and web sites on behalf of certain independent retailers and insurance companies.
+We sell eyeglasses, contact lenses and optical accessory products to retail customers through proprietary retail web sites and web sites on behalf of certain independent retailers and insurance companies.
 We also distribute contact lenses to Walmart and Sam's Club store locations.